 Built in 1889, the property is known for several hauntings, mainly from the gaslight era, says Susan Sheppard, story-teller and creator of Haunted Parkersburg Ghost Tours.

 The primary haunting at the hotel is "the smoking gentleman," the builder of the hotel, Mr. William N. Chancellor.
-Not only has his apparition been seen at the hotel, but his cigar smoke lingers throughout the establishment and along the ghost tour route.
+Not only has his apparition been seen at the hotel, but his cigar smoke lingers throughout the establishment and the ghost tour route.

 During Shoreham's early years, three people died unexpectedly in suite 870, two being the hotel's owners' daughter and wife.